lauracutting/typetune/pages/about.md

 To keep the logo cohesive, I have surrounded the main body with a red circle, linking to the circular imagery seen in the music notes.

+The logo is also used as the Favicon to demonstrate that the brand is cohesive and because it remains legible on a smaller scale.

 ## The Banner

 To maintain a uniformed blog, the banner adopts the same colour scheme as the logo.
 Shades of grey and black occupy the image, broken with hints of red.
 The red pops as a point of interest, engaging the viewer whilst reflecting strength and rebellion, themes I want to be integrated throughout the blog.

 ![typetune banner](../uploads/strip-2.png "typetune banner")

 The shapes used take inspiration from CDs and vinyl, key symbols in the music industry.
 Their shape is echoed in the logo, demonstrating cohesion on the website.
+I also selected these shapes to avoid the space feeling cluttered and disorganised.